awab-hassan/CLAUDE/CLAUDE101/README.md

 -> Skills are procedural machines.
 They encode how Claude should execute a task—the specific steps, order of operations, and methodology you want followed every time.
 Skills shine when you have repeatable workflows you want Claude to run consistently.

+# What is Research?
+- Research is an advanced feature that transforms Claude from a conversational assistant into a systematic investigator.
+When you enable Research, Claude doesn't just answer your question—it explores it from multiple angles, synthesizing information from across the web and your connected integrations.
+- Think of it as having a skilled research assistant who can spend hours gathering information, cross-referencing sources, and compiling a comprehensive report—except it happens in minutes instead of hours.